Are you looking for a 3 day mass workout that doesn’t waste your time in the gym?

-This workout routine runs for 12 weeks and is ideal for someone who really wants to beef up and get big.
+This workout routine runs for 12 weeks and is ideal for someone who really wants to build as much muscle as possible.

 You are going to gain some muscle, some fat, and a lot of strength during this routine all in the name of becoming a mass monster.